 Contributing Expert

-1. What is Windows VPS Hosting?
+1. What Is Windows VPS Hosting?

 Definition: Windows VPS hosting is a virtual private server that has been configured with Windows Server as the base operating system.
 A Windows VPS server effectively functions as a cloud server without inherent elastic scalability.

 Most Windows virtual private server platforms use a free hypervisor like KVM, which is based on the Linux operating system.
-Microsoft developed its own hypervisor for virtualization in datacenters or on desktop systems, known as Hyper-V.
+Microsoft developed its own hypervisor for virtualization in data centers or on desktop systems, known as Hyper-V.

 Web hosting companies use virtualization software with hypervisors like KVM and Hyper-V, among others, to support a Windows and Linux VPS server.
-Popular Windows VPS management software includes SolusVM, Virtuozzo, and OpenVZ.

 The best Windows VPS hosting plans allow you to install and configure whatever version of the operating system, ASP.NET framework, and other extensions your software requires.